-And being a Dietitian for over 20 years, I had always looked after myself.
+And working in the health and wellness industry for over 20 years, I had always looked after myself.

 How could I have cancer?

 It’s incredible how an experience like that can bring your entire life into such sharp focus.

 I lost my left breast in October 2013, and then followed the treatment that ravaged my body.
 Appointment after appointment.
 Check after check.

 When my Doctor finally gave me the all clear, I knew I could draw on all my knowledge as a Dietitian to start to repair and rebuild my body.

 From that day forward, I was going to do EVERYTHING I could to reduce the risks of cancer coming back into my life.

 There was no way I wanted to sit in a Dr’s office one day facing more bad news and wondering to myself “if only I had just….”